AdamGarza33/Employee-Tracker/README.md

 * Update Employee Role: allows you to update an employee's role in the database.
 * Update Employee Manager: allows you to update an employee's manager in the database.

-## Credits

-This program was written by Stephen Castillo as part of a coding bootcamp project.
-It was built using Node.js, MySQL, and the following NPM packages:

-* inquirer
-* mysql2
-* console.table